Code-Institute-Submissions/b1ndark-project3/README.md

 - Starting at the beginning with a page asking you to type your username
 - After entering your username, it will take you to a main menu with two options:
-    - INSTRUCTIONS -  to take you to the instructions menu
+    - INSTRUCTIONS - to take you to the instruction's menu
     - START - to start the Blackjack game
-- If you select the instructions it will take you to another menu where instructions are displayed and two options to select:
+- If you select the instructions, it will take you to another menu where instructions are displayed and two options to select:
     - START - to start the game
     - EXIT - to take you back to main menu
 - Once you start the game the dealer will give you and himself two cards, the second card from the dealer will be hidden until the game is over
-- The gamne will check for Blackjacks, if there is no Blackjack the game will continue
+- The game will check for Blackjacks, if there is no Blackjack the game will continue
 - Two options will be displayed:
     - HIT - to request another card
     - STAY - to check results